Microchip-MPLAB-Harmony/wireless_rnbd/apps/basicdata_exchange/pic32cm_ls100_curiosity_pro/readme.md

     <br />

 7. Select **Listen for notifications** on the application.
-    -   It may be required to "enable notification" access to the app on the<br /> phone.
+    -   It may be required to "enable notification" access to the app on the phone.

         Data will begin to Send at a Periodic Rate to the device.

-        Data will become visible beneath the **Notify/Listen Toggle**<br /> Option.
+        Data will become visible beneath the **Notify/Listen Toggle** Option.

         -   **Before Enabling** the**Notify/Indicate Toggle** Button: